P5vc/bot-block/README.md

 replayAttackProtection = True
 captchaTimeout = 1800
 validUUIDs = []
-hashText = False
-nameIsTextHash = False
-saltRounds = 18
 ```

 > Note: You will need to install `Pillow` in order for BotBlock to work.
 If you wish to use the encryption feature, then `cryptography` will be required.
-Likewise, `bcrypt` must be installed if you wish to use the hashing functionality.
 These dependencies can be installed via the following command: `pip3 install Pillow cryptography bcrypt`.

 ## Examples